DamonFlick/hello-world/README.md

 # hello-world

 <strong>I am a webdeveloper and .NET engineer</strong> who loves defining user-needs.
 With experience: working in Agile environments as a freelance developer and Scrum team member, I know development life-cycle.
-My approach is finding how best to serve a project and the people involved: Relationships, communication and competance are my language.
+My approach is finding how best to serve a project and the people involved: Relationships, communication and competence are my language.

 <h4>
 I also love to play and teach music!</h4>